The Crash Talk

-SVARA and Mishkan have teamed up to create the most happening Jewish learning experience in Chicago–the SVARA and Mishkan (S&M) Bet Midrash.
-Now in our fifth year of collaboration, the popular Bet Midrash is open to absolute beginners and experienced learners alike.
+SVARA and Mishkan have teamed up to create the most happening Jewish learning experience in Chicago—the SVARA and Mishkan (S&M) Bet Midrash.
+Started in 2013, the popular weeknight Bet Midrash is open to absolute beginners and experienced learners alike.
 The learning is rigorous, yet the bet midrash environment is warm and supportive.
-Students are strongly encouraged to bring their real-life experiences to bear on the text and to share openly in a Queer-positive space.
+Students are strongly encouraged to bring their real-life experiences to bear on the text and to share openly in a space that models Queer culture and radical inclusion.
 Our learning will focus on skill-building (learning how to learn), the radical nature of the Jewish tradition, and the cultivation of Talmud study as a spiritual practice.

 Each class begins with chevruta learning–sitting with your chevruta, your text, and your dictionaries and preparing the text.
 At SVARA, we never use translations–no matter how long you’ve been learning, or if this is your first time opening the Talmud, your text is in the original Hebrew or Aramaic.
 That’s what makes it fun!
 Everyone has the same amount of time to work thorugh the text.
 The more advanced learners will have the chance to go beyond the gemara into Rashi, Tosafot, codes, and mefarshim (medieval commentaries).
 After everyone’s spent some time deciphering the day’s text, we come together as a group to go over what we’ve learned and discuss it–that’s called shiur.
 The following week, chevruta time begins with hazara (review) of the previous week’s material to the point of ownership, mastery, and memorization, after which you’ll prepare the new material for that night.
 At that night’s shiur, we begin with recitation of the memorized material–and everyone who recites gets clapped up, no matter how much you were able to do!